How awesome is it to be living in a time when you can get paid to walk at your own pace and in your own free time?

 It’s an all-around fitness and diet app, which means you can earn up to 80 points daily for physical activities like walking, swimming, biking, and other similar exercises.

-You can also add 6 extra points daily by tracking your sleep, food or weight, and even by sharing your progress to other Achievement users.
+You can also add 6 extra points daily by tracking your sleep, food, or weight, as well as sharing your progress with other Evidation users.

-Because Achievement supports a wide range of fitness activities, you can connect over 30 apps, including popular ones like Samsung Health, Garmin, Fitbit, MyFitnessPal, and Apple Health, among others.
+Because Evidation supports a wide range of fitness activities, you can connect over 20 apps, including popular ones like Samsung Health, Garmin, Fitbit, MyFitnessPal, and Apple Health, among others.

 If you’re able to reach the maximum amount of points allowed per day, you’ll be able to earn $10 after 4 months (or $30 per year).

-Unfortunately, points on Achievement expire a year after you earn them.
+Unfortunately, points on Evidation expire a year after you earn them.

-Plus points: Users have an option of donating these points/money to charities listed on the app.
+Plus points: Users have the option of donating these points/money to charities listed on the app.

-You can walk and earn money by doing a wide range of tasks with GigWalk.
+You can get paid to walk while doing a wide range of tasks with GigWalk.

 When you become a “gigwalker,” you will be given a chance to work on various gigs near your location.